mguentner/cannelloni/README.md

 - UDP support (fast, unreliable transport)
 - SCTP support (optional, reliable transport)

+# Important Usage Notice
+cannelloni is **not suited** for production deployments.
+Use it only in environments where packet loss is tolerable.
+There is **no guarantee** that CAN frames will reach their destination at all **and/or** in the right order.

 ##Compilation

 cannelloni uses cmake to generate a Makefile.